decred/dcrdocs/docs/glossary.md

 A [simulation network](advanced/simnet.md) with very low difficulty, such that a developer can mine new blocks locally at will for testing purposes.

+#### Simple Payment Verification (SPV)

+A wallet mode in which only blocks related to addresses owned by the wallet are downloaded.
+When not in SPV mode, wallets must download all blocks in the blockchain to verify transactions (fully validating mode).
+SPV mode allows wallets to operate with less stringent hardware requirements and load significantly faster.
+SPV wallets cannot vote, but can purchase tickets and allocate voting rights to a [Voting Service Provider (VSP)](#voting-service-provider).

 #### Stake transaction tree

 [Transactions](https://www.reddit.com/r/decred/comments/66j4l4/decred_proof_of_stake_explained/dgjsyxd) relating to ticket buying and ticket voting rewards.